stitchdata/docs/_account-security/security/supported-operating-regions.md

           Data pipeline regions only affect the replication of data in your Stitch account, specifically extracting, preparing, and loading data into your destination.

           All other processes and data, such as billing, reporting, and other metadata, are not affected by your account's data pipeline region.
-Data and metadata related to these processes will be processed using Stitch's `{{ north-america-region.name }}` region.
+Metadata related to these processes will be processed using Stitch's `{{ north-america-region.name }}` region.

       - title: "Selecting a data pipeline region"
         anchor: "basics--selecting-a-region"